scottpantall/MsalAuthInMauiBlazor/README.md

 ![image-20221009134337484](md-images/image-20221009134337484.png)

 #### Android Support
+ScottNote: Gonna have to learn all this too, but should have it working on windows for now.

 So far we have a **.NET MAUI Blazor** application that can authenticate to **Azure AD B2C**, get an access token, and call a secure Web API.
 Now, let's make a few small changes to be able to achieve the same thing on an **Android** device.